Cancel anytime

 Bid-Ask Spread

-The bid-ask spread for VUSB is generally tight, reflecting its high liquidity and low trading costs.
+The bid-ask spread is typically very tight, reflecting the ETF's high liquidity and the efficiency of the U.S. Treasury market.

 Market Dynamics